gswallow/molecule_example/README.md

 Running `molecule init` creates a new folder with scaffolding to run other molecule commands.
 The driver can be any of the examples, above.
 By default, the driver is “docker.”
-Inside the “my-role” file, you’ll find the molecule/ default directory, with a molecule.yml file.
+Inside the “my-role” file, you’ll find the `molecule/default` directory, with a molecule.yml file.
 The “default” directory reflects the “default” scenario (there can be more than one scenario).
 The molecule.yml file defines settings that control Docker, Ansible, Ansible Galaxy, and Testinfra.
-By default, a simple test will check that the /etc/hosts file exists in a Docker container.
+By default, a simple test will check that the `/etc/hosts` file exists in a Docker container.
 If you run `molecule test` in side the example role directory, it should pass.
 Let’s make it not pass.

 ### Writing tests

 Tests are written with Testinfra.
-They’re placed in the molecule/default/tests directory.
+They’re placed in the `molecule/default/tests` directory.
 Function names must start with ‘test_’.
 Let’s test that nginx is installed by our Ansible role:

         # This suppresses about 80% of the deprecation warnings from python 3.7.